 A cost segregation analysis identifies property components and related costs that Federal tax law allows to be depreciated over five or seven years using 200% of the straight-line rate, or over fifteen years using 150% of the straight-line rate.
 Under these rules, it is possible to increase your allowable first-year depreciation tenfold.
+The Tax Cuts and Jobs Act of 2017 expanded the ability to expense qualifying property immediately.
+Qualifying assets placed in service between September 27, 2017 and December 31, 2022, are eligible for immediate expensing.
+After 2022, the deduction phases out by 20% each year.
 Examples of assets that may need proper classification include landscaping, site fencing, parking lots, decorative fixtures, cabinets, and security equipment.